Painted Dark Green Kitchen Cabinets

 After painting the dark, green moody wall in our eating area and then the black wall in our living room, I decided I wanted to go with dark, green cabinets by painting bottom kitchen cabinets a dark shade of green.
-I picked the green paint color because it’s so calming and changes through he day.
+I picked the green paint color because it’s so calming and changes through the day.
 The green hue shifts to being very green and with a moss undertone in daylight, and at night, the bold green becomes mellow and moody.
 It’s really a next level green paint.
+Repeating the wall color from our accent wall eating area (Benjamin Moore Deep River) on the lower cabinets was a great way to carry the color across and the unify the spaces and create a focal point with vibrant energy.

 This post contains affiliate links.
 See our disclosure here.